‘Love & Hip Hop Atlanta’ Season 6: Joseline Hernandez Returns, Kirk Frost Cheats

 Love & Hip Hop Atlanta Season 6 returns on the Monday after next and with it comes a whole lot of drama.
 Joseline Hernandez is returning to the VH1 reality show despite rumors last season that she wouldn’t be allowed back.
 It looks like Stevie J might even be joining her.
-Kirk Frost is also definitely on board with Rasheeda as far as LHHATL goes but when it comes to their relationship, fans will definitely want to tune in and see.
+Kirk Frost is also definitely on board with Rasheeda as far as LHHATL goes, but when it comes to their relationship, fans will definitely want to tune in and see.

 So far the upcoming season of Love & Hip Hop Atlanta kind of snuck up on us because it typically starts a little later in the year.
 Because of that, there isn’t much going on in the way of LHHATL rumors, aside from Joseline Hernandez and Stevie J possibly getting back together and the huge cheating scandal that Kirk Frost got himself into with at least one woman who isn’t his wife and possibly even two.